The Amazing Process of Breathing – Why feeling it and being aware of it is good for us

 What I am saying is, even though the process of breathing happens automatically, I and you can also influence it, and do, all the time, through our thoughts, feelings and actions.
 Perhaps we know this very well through doing aerobic exercise, yogi breathing exercises, or singing – yes this all impacts our physical well-being and makes us feel good too.
 Though somatic awareness can support us in more subtle yet deeper way – this isn’t about forcing the body, it is more about listening.

 Somatics is a process of awareness – paying attention to one’s own internal experience of sensations and feelings.
 Meditation and mindfulness practices teach us that awareness helps us know ourselves better, and opens up choices between our responses and reactions to ourselves, others and the world.
-I also wrote about this in my previous blog; How Presence and Being in the Moment can be Helpful for Real Change.
+I also wrote about this in my chapter: Becoming Nature in The Fluid nature of Being.
 This paying attention, can in turn make us more appreciative of life and, more in control.

 Lets look at this a little more, and I’ll talk you through my own experience as I sit here at the computer.
 Right now, if I pay attention to my breathing, just for a few moments, several things start to happen;